 28-7-6.
-Annual proclamation of white cane safety day by governor.
+Annual proclamation of white cane day by governor.

 Each year, the governor shall take suitable public notice of October 15 as white cane safety day.
-The governor shall issue a proclamation in which the governor:
+He shall issue a proclamation in which:

-- A. comments upon the significance of the white cane; - B. calls upon the citizens of the state to observe the provisions of the White Cane Law [28-7-1 NMSA 1978] and to take precautions necessary to the safety of persons with a disability; - C. reminds the citizens of the state of the policies with respect to persons with a disability declared in the White Cane Law and urges the citizens to cooperate in giving effect to them; and - D. emphasizes the need of the citizens to be aware of the presence of persons with a disability in the community and to keep streets, highways, sidewalks, walkways, public buildings, public facilities, other public places, places of public accommodation, amusement and resort and other places to which the public is invited safe and functional and to offer assistance to persons with a disability upon appropriate occasions.
+- A. he comments upon the significance of the white cane; - B. he calls upon the citizens of the state to observe the provisions of the White Cane Law [28-7-1 to 28-7-7 NMSA 1978] and to take precautions necessary to the safety of the disabled; - C. he reminds the citizens of the state of the policies with respect to the disabled herein declared and urges the citizens to cooperate in giving effect to them; - D. he emphasizes the need of the citizens to be aware of the presence of disabled persons in the community and to keep safe and functional for the disabled the streets, highways, sidewalks, walkways, public buildings, public facilities, other public places, places of public accommodation, amusement and resort and other places to which the public is invited, and to offer assistance to disabled persons upon appropriate occasions.

 History: 1953 Comp., § 12-13-6, enacted by Laws 1967, ch.
 232, § 6; recompiled as 1953 Comp., § 12-26-6, by Laws 1972, ch.
-51, § 9; 2007, ch.
-46, § 27.
+51, § 9.